ahmednuaman/grunt-scss-lint/README.md

 Emits a Grunt event on scss-lint success called `scss-lint-success`.

+#### failOnWarning
+- Type: `Boolean`
+- Default: `true`

+Disable to fail the task only on errors.
+You can set the severity level for individual linters in your configuration file.

 #### force

 - Type: `Boolean`
 - Default: `false`

-Set `force` to `true` to report scss-lint errors but not fail the task.
+Set `force` to `true` to report scss-lint warnings and errors but not fail the task.
+This overrides `failOnWarning`.

 #### maxBuffer